Arithmetic properties of multiplier polynomials for certain polynomial maps: Multiplier polynomials for

 \subsection{Valuations of roots}

 In this subsection, we study valuations of roots of $f_c^{\circ k}(z)-z$ and $\delta_m(x)$.
 Our primary tool is Newton polygons.
-The content of this section might be well-known to experts, but it is written for the reader's convenience.
+The content of this section might be well-known to experts, but we write them for the reader's convenience.